Best Roasted Acorn Squash Recipe

 If you try this easy roasted acorn squash recipe, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

-Best Baked Acorn Squash Recipe
+Best Roasted Acorn Squash Recipe

 5 from 10 votes